 An intellectual knowledge of God can never replace a genuine love for God, just as temporary happiness can’t compare to eternal delight.
 Thankfully, The Believer’s Joy is a collection that compels us to acknowledge our soul’s deepest need and only source of true joy: Jesus Christ.

 Delight in His ways, His Word, and His holiness with this soul-satisfying read.
-The Believer’s Joy is available by request this month with your donation to Truth For Life.

 Topics: Monthly Resources